benedekrozemberczki/DANMF/README.md

 ```
 python src/main.py --layers 128 64 32 16
 ```
-Creating a BANE embedding of the default dataset with a 32-8 architecture and calculationg the loss.
+Creating a DANMF embedding of the default dataset with a 96-8 architecture and calculationg the loss.
 ```
-python src/main.py --layers 32 8 --calculate-loss
+python src/main.py --layers 96 8 --calculate-loss
 ```
 Creating a single layer DANMF embedding with 32 factors.
 ```